 Simple English definitions for legal terms

-Read a random definition: equal and uniform taxation
+Read a random definition: fact finder

 The Fair Debt Collection Practices Act (FDCPA) is a law that protects people from being harassed by debt collectors.
 Debt collectors can only contact people between 8 AM and 9 PM, and they have to stop contacting them if asked to do so.
 They also can't talk to other people about the debt or lie or threaten people to get them to pay.
 If a debt collector breaks these rules, the person they are trying to collect from can sue them for money and lawyer fees.